 Cotton fiber is harvested from the seed pod of the cotton plant.
 It requires a long growing season and needs moderate rain or requires irrigation.
 Cotton pods have sharp edges, so sometimes people receive cuts when harvesting it.

 Natural colored cotton is native to the Americas.
 It's naturally more pest resistant.
 White cotton became more popular because it could be dyed any color, just as white sheep became more popular than colored sheep.
-The colored cotton also has a shorter staple so it's harder to spin.
+The colored cotton also has a shorter staple so it's harder to spin into cotton yarn.

 There have been improvements to the fiber properties thanks to the breeding of Sally Fox who owns several patents related to colored cotton.
 She started Foxfibre® with cotton available in several shades of brown and green.
 She's also developing flame-resistant properties.
 See the website from the Smithsonian about women inventors for more info.